 We provide commissioning services in:

-A power system analysis is a great tool for any facility.
+A power system study is a great tool for any facility.

 They are used throughout the design process to model the design and ensure that there are no abnormal situations that can be remedied during the design process.

 In an operational plant, a power system study is a tool that you use to develop and improve your electrical safety program, serve as an input to your energy management system, and assist capital projects find areas of the plant that can be used for expansion activities.
 It can also be removed based on plant operation reduction or successful demand management or energy efficiency project.

 JMK Engineering believes that every facility and business benefits from a current power system model.
 These are much more valuable than the minimum of a single line diagram that the NEC and CEC requires you have current for your facility.
 A power system model will serve as a tool for your capital projects group, electrical safety program, and operations group.

 The power system study report can serve as an input to:

 These studies are not completed only once.
 They must be updated periodically when there are changes made to the system.
 Per the requirements of CSA Z462 and NFPA 70E, this means changes will occur at least every five years.